 Sue: I love his performance.
 He has such a lovely voice.
 He’d have been a good Doctor, I think.

-Sue: And he doesn’t **** about, either.
+Sue: Plus he doesn’t **** about.

-Down below, Davros seduces Tasambeker.
+Meanwhile Davros seduces Tasambeker.
 No, not like that.

-Sue: Good.
-Her acting might improve.
+Sue: You never know, her acting might improve.

 Sue: It’s a good part ruined.
 Seriously, this could have been wonderful with a decent actress in the role.
 What a shame.

-Tasambeker stabs Jobel in his heart.
-He keels over.
+Tasambeker stabs Jobel and he keels over.

 Sue: Was his wig supposed to fall off like that?

-Me: No, they did it on purpose.
+Me: Yes, they did it on purpose.

 Sue: Davros is definitely dead.
 There’s no way back from that.
-His head is all scrunched up.
+His head is all scrunched up!

-Sue: Good Lord.
-This is vicious stuff.
+Sue: Good Lord!
+This is vicious!

-The Doctor is led to Davros’ lair…
+The Doctor is escorted to Davros’ lair.

-The Doctor and Davros meet again.
+The Doctor and Davros come face to face once again.

 Me: What’s that?

-As luck would have it, Orcini’s squire isn’t as dead as we thought…
+As luck would have it, Orcini’s squire isn’t as dead as we first thought.

-Sue: Come on, Baldrick, blow his head off.
+Sue: Come on, Baldrick, blow his head off!

 Bostock blows Davros’ hand off instead.

-Takis tells Davros that he’s called for backup.
+A henchman tells Davros that he’s called for backup.

-Davros is escorted away to stand trial for war crimes on Skaro.
-The Doctor grabs a machine gun and he blasts the eyestalk of a Dalek that has been left on guard.
+As Davros is arrested by some old-skool Daleks and taken away to stand trial on Skaro, the Doctor grabs a machine gun and blasts a Dalek that’s been left behind.

 Sue: Finally!
 The Doctor actually did something!